Inquiry Into Microsoft's Competitor Dynamics In Software Industry - Microsoft (NASDAQ:MSFT)

 -

-The Return on Equity (ROE) of 8.19% is 1.39% above the industry average, highlighting efficient use of equity to generate profits.
+The company has a higher Return on Equity (ROE) of 8.19%, which is 1.39% above the industry average.
+This suggests efficient use of equity to generate profits and demonstrates profitability and growth potential.

 -